sh1mj1/Kotlin-Android-Learning-Test/app/src/main/java/com/example/learningtest/compose/state/docs/State-in-compose.md

 }
 ```

+### Restore item state in LazyList

 For WellnessTask When an item leaves the Composition, state that was remembered is forgotten.
 in [WellnessTasksList.kt](../WellnessTasksList.kt) `list: List<WellnessTask> = remember { wellnessTasks() },`

+How do you fix this?
+Once again, use rememberSaveable.
+Your state will survive the activity or process recreation using the saved instance state mechanism.
+Thanks to how rememberSaveable works together with the LazyList, your items are able to also survive leaving the Composition.